Sustainability Management in Governance & Economic Dimension

 Value Chain Management (3-3)

-Effective value chain management is a key driver of efficient business operations.
+Value chain management is a key driver of efficient business operations.
 The Group believes that a sustainable value chain management strategy strengthens business stability by fostering strong supplier relationships.
 This enhances credibility and mitigates risks within the value chain, including social, environmental, governance, and economic risks.
 Additionally, it ensures the procurement of high-quality raw materials, upholding the standards of the Group’s products and services and effectively meeting stakeholder expectations.
 This enables the Group to deliver superior customer experiences, fostering customer interest and demand while driving sustainable growth with a commitment to Environment, Social, and Governance and Economic (ESG) principles throughout the value chain.

 The Group is committed to responsible business operations that prioritize accountability to communities, society and the environment across the entire value chain.
 It emphasizes ethical business conduct, compliance with laws and regulations and the prevention of negative impacts on all groups of stakeholders.
 Moreover, the Group is dedicated to raising supplier awareness regarding responsible business practices.
 The Group promotes collaboration with suppliers to jointly contribute to community, social and environmental development.
 This commitment is reinforced through the Supplier Code of Conduct, which is regularly updated to align with evolving circumstances.